NextTechLabAP/Braille-for-Blind/README.md

 # Braille_For_Blind
-This program acts as a translation interface between voice,text and braille.
+This program acts as a translation interface between voice, text and braille.